Moritz-hubb/CulinaChef-iOS/Legal_Texts/Privacy_EN.md

 ## 2. General Information

 Protecting your personal data is important to us.
-This Privacy Policy explains the type, scope, and purpose of processing personal data within our iOS app CulinaChef (CulinaAI).
+We process personal data exclusively in accordance with the GDPR, the German Federal Data Protection Act (BDSG), and other applicable legal provisions.

 **Principles of data processing:**